 The 30-day Survival Rate (Overall, Stroke, Heart Attack, Hip Fracture) is a medical KPI often used to measure the quality of treatment.
 In this case, it shows the percentage of patients that survived a time period of 30 days after their discharge from the hospital.
 It is differentiated between four different categories: Overall survival rate, survival rate of stroke patients, survival rate of patients who had a heart attack, and survival rate of patients with a hip fracture.
-The most recent data was available for 2017.
-The 5-year Survival Rate (Breast Cancer, Rectal Cancer Men/Women) displays the number of patients that survived a 5-year time period after being diagnosed with different cancer types.
-The most recent data was available for 2018.
+The most recent data was available for 2019.
+The 5-year Survival Rate (Breast Cancer, Rectal Cancer Men/Women, Lung Cancer, Colon Cancer) displays the number of patients that survived a 5-year time period after being diagnosed with different cancer types.
+The most current data at the time of the ranking process was available for 2018.
 Finally, In-time planned operations indicates how many planned operations were executed on time.
 This KPI is an often-used measure for the structure and organization of a hospital.
-The most recent data was available for 2018.
+The most recent data was available for 2019.